schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 			(<GSFontMaster "Light" width 100.0 weight 75.0>)
 			(<GSInstance "Web" width 100.0 weight 75.0>)

-		:type: str

 	.. function:: addAsMaster()

-	New after 2.6.2

 		Add this instance as a new master to the font.
 Identical to "Instance as Master" menu item in the Font Info’s Instances section.

+		.. versionadded:: 2.6.2